viebel/blog.klipse.tech/_posts/2020-09-09-core-async-canvas.md

 It's a bit tricky to use `core.async` inside Klipse because once a snippet is evaluated it runs forever.
 That might cause a lot of confusion if several versions of the snippet run in parallel.

-In our `core.async` snippet, we have set `data-eval-idle-msec="10000000"` which means that the snippets will run automatically only after 10000 seconds of idleness.
+In our `core.async` snippet, we have set `data-eval-idle-msec="10000000"` which means that the snippets will run automatically only after 10000 seconds of idleness or when you press `Ctrl-Enter`.

 That's it!
 Enjoy your interactive drawings...